ShunKaidou/Library-Management-Project-DBMS/README.md

-* Make necessary changes to the index.php file (not the file in library) located in /opt/lampp/htdocs/ so that localhost is redirected into library rather than to the default website provided by the web server <br> It will look like:
+* Make necessary changes to the index.php file (not the file in library) located in /opt/lampp/htdocs/ so that localhost is redirected into library rather than to the default website provided by the web server <br> Example:

 ```php
 	<?php